The Treasure of Beerlegem, a story in the ErfgoedApp

 After all, for starters, it was incredibly exciting to dive into the past, look up all sorts of facts and trivia, and go exploring.
 In addition, a lot of practical things just had to be done, such as mapping out the route.
 This formed the basis of the heritage story and provided a lot of inspiration for fun and interesting facts.
 When mapping out the route, we made grateful use of the walking network, so that we could take full advantage of ready-made signage and a safe route.

 Then came the content.
-The highlight was the Merovingian burial site, but we also wanted to take the youngsters step by step back in time.
+The highlight was the Merovingian burial site, but we also wanted to take the youngsters back in time step by step.
 Like a time machine, each POI (point of interest, nvdr) flashes you deeper into the past using a number of elements in the environment and in the landscape.
-Piece by piece, they are anchors from the past, which we linked to life today.
+Piece by piece they are anchors from the past, which we linked to life today.

 Start at the church, where walkers can compare old photos with the current village scene.
 What are the differences between before and now?
 What has changed?
 To bring past and present very close together, we used a fun application in ErfgoedApp where you can "scratch away" a photo.
 Little by little, the underlying photo emerges and you discover the differences.